 Use internal links to drive traffic to other relevant and authoritative pages (or blog posts) of your website.

-Therefor, my recommendation to implement rel=author is no longer valid.
+Therefore, this recommendation to implement rel=author is no longer valid.

 According to some studies there’s a